madeline-bauer/backend-web-dev/README.md

 # backend-web-dev

-A repository for Team 1's website frontend.
+A repository for Team 1's website backend.

 Let's make a great project!